Florida Right to Clean Water: History

-The proposed amendment is crafted to create a means by state law to enforce conservation measures of the type Florida voters have repeatedly supported, but which often have not been enacted or funded by legislators.
+Proposed 2024 amendment

+The direct initiative campaign was launched on April 22, 2022, the date the state approved the language of the proposed amendment.[7]
+To be placed on the ballot, 891,589 valid petition signatures will have to be presented to the state before the February 1, 2024, deadline.

 Local news media have published articles, columns, and letters to the editor supporting the newly introduced initiative, such as Why we need the Florida Right to Clean and Healthy Waters Amendment by Jim Tatum that appeared in The Gainesville Sun on May 24.

 The League of Women Voters of Florida announced that they joined the Florida Right To Clean and Healthy Waters campaign in order "to support getting a constitutional amendment on the ballot in 2024 for civil action to enforce our right to clean and healthy waters in Florida", stating further that the amendment "is a stopgap, declaring that 'no more harm' will be allowed to our waters.
 The campaign’s mission is to take this to Florida’s voters; to educate them, to collect their petitions, and to ensure their voice is heard."
 Every local LWV in Florida is participating.
 The number of signatures by registered Florida Voters that is required, amounts to almost 900,000 statewide and they must be collected by November 2023 in order to qualify the amendment by February 2024 for the 2024 ballot.

 On February 15, 2023, the board of county commissioners for Alachua County voted to support the proposed amendment, making it the first county in the state to lend its support for adoption of the proposed amendment.
-After a unaminous vote by the board, the adoption was signed into effect by its chair, Anna Prizzia.
+After a unanimous vote by the board, the adoption was signed into effect by its chair, Anna Prizzia.